 Infographic

-Download the PDF or share the image below to help others if walking is enough exercise.
+Download the PDF or share the image below to help others learn that walking is a good exercise.